IndiaFilings / Learn / Legal / Caste Certificate In India

 Why is a Caste Certificate in India required?

-The main objective of the issuance of the Caste certificate in India is to facilitate the access of the bonafide candidates belonging to the scheduled castes and the scheduled tribes for reserving the posts and the services that are under the State and the Central government.
+The main objective of the issuance of the Cast certificate document in India is to facilitate the access of the bonafide candidates belonging to the scheduled castes and the scheduled tribes for reserving the posts and the services that are under the State and the Central government.
 It is also necessary to secure admission in the educational institutions and other facilities that are being provided by the State/Central Government to them.

 How to avail of a Caste Certificate?